mattschlosser/php-totp/README.md

 ### Minimising the secret's unencrypted availability

-You should strive to minimise the time that the shared secret is unencrypted in RAM, so you should only retrieve it just before you are ready to compare it to the user's input and you should overwrite the variable's RAM as soon as you have done the comparison.
-Practically, this means you should set the secret in the `Totp` object to a random byte sequence at least as long as the secret as soon as you have done the comparison.
-This is necessary because PHP does not specify precisely when an object is destroyed, only that it is garbage collected at some point after it goes out of scope.
-So when the Totp object is no longer in scope, the unencrypted secret still resides in RAM for an indeterminate period of time.
+You should strive to minimise the time that the shared secret is unencrypted in RAM, so you should only retrieve it just before you are ready to compare it to the user's input and you should unset the variable as soon as you have done the comparison.
+The Totp class destructor will overwrite the contents of the unencrypted secret with random data so that after the object's memory has been freed it no longer contains the unencrypted secret.
+The destuctor only does its work once all references to the object have been discarded - i.e. its reference count reaches 0 or the only remaining references are circular references in objects that are themselves no longer accessible.
+You should therefore also strive to ensure that you don't keep unnecessary references to your Totp objects.

-To do this, first call `setSecret(random_bytes(20))` on your `Totp` object (use whatever equivalent of `random_bytes()` you're using to generate secrets if `random_bytes()` is not available on your platform).
-This will overwrite the stored secret in the `Totp` object with random data.
-Then set the `Totp` object to `null` so that it gets garbage collected as soon as possible.

 ### Ensuring generated OTPs are only used once

 The simplest way to ensure that each OTP is only used for at most one successful authentication attempt is to record the timestamp or counter of the most recently used successful OTP.
 When the user attempts to authenticate, if the `Totp` object's current timestamp/counter is equal to or lower than the last recorded successful authentication attempt then the OTP is considered stale and must not be used to authenticate.

 It is important that you ensure that all routes to authentication that use the TOTP secret are protected in this way - for example if you have a mobile app and a web app, you must ensure that a OTP used to authenticate with the web app cannot subsequently be used to authenticate using the mobile app.
 [RFC 4226](https://www.ietf.org/rfc/rfc4226.txt) has a good discussion of the reasoning for this.

 ## References
 - H. Krawczyk, M. Bellare & R. Canetti, _[RFC2104: HMAC: Keyed-Hashing for Message Authentication](https://www.ietf.org/rfc/rfc2104.txt)_, https://www.ietf.org/rfc/rfc2104.txt, retrieved 17th April, 2022.